maderikra/aspace_fast_subjects/README.md

 # About
 This plugin incorporates OCLC's FAST into the New Subject interface to allow users to dynamically look up and add FAST subject headings to ArchivesSpace.
 It is compatible with ArchivesSpace v3.5 (previous version compatability is likely but not guaranteed).

 Faceted Application of Subject Terminology (FAST) is a subject heading schema developed by OCLC to simplify and streamline subject cataloging.
-It is derived from the Library of Congress Subject Headings (LCSH) and uses a faceted structure. [https://www.oclc.org/research/areas/data-science/fast.html](More information about FAST)
+It is derived from the Library of Congress Subject Headings (LCSH) and uses a faceted structure.
+[More information about FAST](https://www.oclc.org/research/areas/data-science/fast.html)

 This plugin is released under MIT License and is not affiliated with OCLC.